5 Keys To Effectively Managing Remote Employees

 - Craigslist – A classified advertisement website with sections devoted to jobs.
 It is particularly great for hiring workers in the US.

 - Freelance Sites like Upwork, Toptal, Freelancer – You can hire freelancers as per your requirement on these sites.
 However, these sites charge a hefty fee from both employer and employee making them expensive for ongoing work.
+Using a tool like HiveDesk to manage remote employees and PayPal to pay them will save both sides money.

 2. Define work clearly to your remote workforce